c-o-pr/ddrescue-helper/README.md

 **General**

+- [ ] XXX Add system detection of ddrescue version or options
+- [ ] XXX Add detection of Linux systemd support for auto-unmounting
 - [ ] XXX Reports incomsistent about inclusion of all blocks vs. summary between macOS and Linux.
 - [ ] XXX For partitions, check that device partition label matches the map.
 - [ ] ADD Improve situational awareness of the EFI service partition